A contact McKay correspondence for links of simple singularities: Geometric setup and dynamics

 \section{Geometric setup and dynamics}

-In this section we review a process of perturbing degenerate contact forms on $S^3$ and $S^3/G$ using a Morse function to achieve nondegeneracy up to an action threshold, following \cite[\S 1.5]{N2}.
-This process will aid our main goal of the section, to precisely identify the Reeb orbits of $S^3/G$, and to compute their Conley Zehnder indices (Lemma \ref{lemma: ActionThresholdLink}).
+In this section we first review the process of perturbing degenerate contact forms on $S^3$ and $S^3/G$ using a Morse function to achieve nondegeneracy up to an action threshold, following \cite[\S 1.5]{N2}.
+We then identify the associated Reeb orbits of $S^3/G$ and compute their Conley Zehnder indices in Lemma \ref{lemma: ActionThresholdLink}.
+In Section \ref{appendix: constructing morse functions} we construct the $H$-invariant Morse functions we use to perturb the contact forms on $S^3/G$.
+In Sections \ref{subsection: cylinders over orbifold Morse trajectories} and \ref{subsection: visualizing holomorphic cylinders: an example} we elucidate how the Reeb dynamics realize the Morse orbifold data associated to $S^2/H$.